-78. What is the purpose of each of the following types of questions: rapport-building, funnel, probing, and solution-oriented?
+78. Identify the purpose of each of the following types of questions: rapport-building, funnel, probing, and solution-oriented.

 Rapport-building questions are intended to create bonds between people.
 Funnel questions are intended to increasingly deconstruct a business issue so a team can tackle or approach it in pieces.
-Probing question are intended to analyze a business problem from every angle to uncover its root causes.
+Probing questions are intended to analyze a business problem from every angle to uncover its root causes.
 Solution-oriented questions focus on how to overcome business problems.

-AACSB: Communication

-Blooms: Understana

-Difficulty: 2 Medium

 Learning Objective: 02-06 Describe and demonstrate effective questions for enhancing listening and learning.

-Topic: Asking the Right Questions